flazz01/ArcoBspwm/README.md

 # ArcoBspwm
-Default setting with a lil'bit configuration on keyboard shortcut and polybar My back up file, nothing special here.
+Default setting with a lil'bit configuration on keyboard shortcut and polybar.